-Wetland mitigation banking has the potential to save money for project applicants, and improve efficiencies in application and permitting processes.
+Wetland mitigation banking has the potential to restore and preserve ecological functions, save money for project applicants, and improve efficiencies in application and permitting processes.
 Across the state, numerous banks have been approved through the certification process or are currently under review.
-To learn more about wetland mitigation banking, see Ecology's Wetland mitigation banking web page.43
+To learn more about wetland mitigation banking, see Ecology's Wetland mitigation banking webpage.
+62